IQSS/dataverse-uploader/CONTRIBUTING.md

 ## Testing locally

-To test your contribution locally run the Python script in the following format:
+To test your contribution locally from the command line, run the Python script in the following format:

 ```
 python dataverse.py DATAVERSE_TOKEN DATAVERSE_SERVER DATASET_DOI REPO_NAME
 ```